'All good here' was 1 of the final texts sent from the doomed Titan submersible, hearing reveals

 OceanGate has no full-time employees at this time but will be represented by an attorney during the hearing, the company said in a statement.
 The company has been fully cooperating with the Coast Guard and National Transportation Safety Board investigations since they began, the statement said.

-The Titan became the subject of scrutiny in the undersea exploration community in part because of its unconventional design and its creator's decision to forgo standard independent checks.
-The implosion killed Rush and veteran Titanic explorer Paul-Henri Nargeolet; two members of a prominent Pakistani family, Shahzada Dawood and his 19-year-old son Suleman Dawood; and British adventurer Hamish Harding.
+The implosion also killed veteran Titanic explorer Paul-Henri Nargeolet; two members of a prominent Pakistani family, Shahzada Dawood and his 19-year-old son Suleman Dawood; and British adventurer Hamish Harding.

 The Titan lost contact with its support vessel about two hours after it made its final dive later.
 When it was reported overdue, rescuers rushed ships, planes and other equipment to an area about 435 miles (700 kilometers) south of St. John's, Newfoundland.